openshift/installer/Documentation/design/installconfig.md

     // ClusterID is the ID of the cluster.
     ClusterID       uuid.UUID `json:"clusterID"`

+	// Admin is the configuration for the admin user.
+	Admin Admin `json:"admin"`

+	// BaseDomain is the base domain to which the cluster should belong.
+	BaseDomain string `json:"baseDomain"`

     // Networking defines the pod network provider in the cluster.
     Networking      `json:"networking"`